EMBL-Design-Language/Framework-for-Websites/README.md

-# EMBL Design Language Framework for Webiste
+# EMBL Design Language Framework for Webistes
 For the near/mid future this will only be a limited to a very rough schematic.

 ## What this isn't